Class II Springs to the Archwire

 in a full edgewise appliance to 38 similar Class II patients treated in two phases

-than the one phase Forsus to the archwire patients.
+average than the one phase Forsus to the archwire patients (time between records).

 There was no significant difference in the lower incisor to mandibular plane angle

-average of 100 degrees to mandibular plane which is considered a
+of 100 degrees to mandibular plane which is considered a reasonable compromise for

 and the need for side-effect correction with elastics.

 I use the same principles when using the Forsus device with a full edgewise appliance as I do with Xbow.

 Use the 22mm Direct Pushrod distal to the lower first bicuspid instead of the canine, if possible.

 This keeps the Forsus device more compact and moves it distal to the anterior curvature of the arch,

 preventing the need for rod adjustments.
 It also keeps the spring distal to the Obicularis Oris muscle, preventing sores.